PubCOI/core-data-model/README.md

-# PubCOI core data model
+# PubCOI XML schemas

-XML schema for incoming / 2nd party PubCOI data; includes Maven config for building POJOs.
+XML schemas for incoming / 2nd party PubCOI data; includes Maven config for building POJOs.

 This model is used by third parties who wish to submit information to PubCOI: this includes journals, employers, or individuals.
 Internal data model will be defined and stored elsewhere.